top of page

 That Time A Missile was Used to Deliver Mail

-Updated: Apr 2
+Updated: 2 days ago

 June 8, 1959 marked the first and last time a missile was used to deliver mail in the United States.
-A U.S. Navy Regulus I was launched from the USS Barbero on a hundred-mile flight to deliver 3,000 letters from Virginia to Florida.
+A U.S. Navy Regulus I was launched from the USS Barbero on a flight to deliver 3,000 letters to Florida.
 Postmaster General Arthur Summerfield, the man behind the endeavor, deemed it "of historic significance to the peoples of the entire world."

 Regulus 1 missile launching off of the USS Barbero